-Students wishing to transfer course work completed at another college or university, or by CLEP or other standardized examination, must request that an official transcript of previous college work be sent to the Admissions Office at MCTC.
+Students wishing to transfer course work completed at another college or university, or by CLEP (College Level Examination Program) or other standardized examination, must request that an official transcript of previous college work be sent to the Admissions Office at MCTC.
 Transcripts will be evaluated on a rolling basis.
 Transfer credit will not be awarded until the matriculation requirements listed above are met.
 Academic advisement will be available in the selection of courses.
-(For further information, see Credit by Examination and Credit by Transfer in the Academic Information section).
+For further information, see Transfer Policies and Credit by Exam on page 14.